patcon/nodescription.net-v2/notes.md

 diet.
 And it's a place of compromise.

-Adults sometimes choose not to straddle the niche of raising children and raising ideas.
+Adults sometimes choose not to straddle the niche of raising children and raising ideas, instead working only on ideas.
 But these adults sacrifice an important negotiation and compromise that is perhaps part of our deep history.
 And perhaps this negotiation is very intertwined with what it is to be human.
 And I wonder if adults who neglect this phase of development (child-rearing), might end up living down a strange path of development, where their minds take a different form than our ancient genes are equipped to successfully navigate.

 {% include title.html name="2019-09-29" %}